Meghan Markle Reportedly Says 10-Month-Old Son Archie Is ‘Into Everything’

-When they’re not fulfilling royal duties in the U.K., it seems like Prince Harry and Meghan Markle have their hands full with their son Archie.
+When they’re not fulfilling royal duties in the U.K., it seems like Prince Harry and Meghan Markle have their hands full with their son, Archie.
 The couple recently attended the Endeavour Fund Awards, and Meghan reportedly chatted about her son in a conversation with attendee Claire Spencer, according to Hello!.

-“She said, ‘Oh yes, well, he is 10 months now and is into everything,'” Spencer said of her conversation with the duchess about Archie.
+“She said, ‘Oh yes, well, he is 10 months now and is into everything,'” Spencer relayed of her conversation with the duchess about Archie.

-According to People, it’s believed that Archie is still in Canada while his parents tend to their royal duties in the U.K. Harry and Meghan are currently in the country for their final round of official royal engagements before stepping back from the royal family.
+According to People Magazine, it’s believed that Archie is still in Canada while his parents tend to duties in the U.K. Harry and Meghan are currently in the country for their final round of official royal engagements before stepping back from the royal family.
 Their final engagement is expected to be on Monday when they reunite with Prince William and Kate Middleton to attend the Commonwealth Day service at Westminster Abbey.

-A friend close to the couple told the magazine that they’re both working to make Archie their primary focus.
+A friend close to the couple told the magazine that they’re both reportedly working to make Archie their primary focus.

 “Archie is the priority.
 It’s very much still about taking care of him and putting the family first.
 He’s a happy kid — he loves to laugh.
 Archie and Harry have such a good time together.
 And Meghan is a great mom.
 She’s very much about tending to him.
 They are trying to live their life as regular parents,” the source said.